The Last Empire

 Introduction

-In this project I set out to create a third person action experience set in an old ruined city where the player is search of an old artifact.
-However, the they are not alone in the search.
+In this project I set out to create a third-person action experience.
+Set in an old ruined city where the player is search of an old artifact.
+However, they are not alone in the search.
+I also want to develop skills in making combat spaces, and learn more about the usage of space for both the player and the enemy.

 Goals for this project